WangXFng/EEDN/README.md

 ## EEDN (SIGIR'23)
-	We will open the citation as soon as possible.
+	We will open the paper and citation as soon as possible.
 Please wait.

 ### Run